-One of the first ones I was involved was back in 2006 when we were looking for an enterprise collaboration software and we decided to go with Clearspace which then became Jive Software.
+One of the first RFPs I was involved was back in 2006 when we were looking for an enterprise collaboration software and we decided to go with Clearspace which then became Jive Software.

-In the early days, we also looked at social intelligence platforms like Scout Labs, Radian6, Sysomos, Collective Intellect and more recently Crimson Hexagon (now Brandwatch), Synthesio, Infegy and Pulsar.
+In the early days, we also looked at social media monitoring tools like Scout Labs, Radian6, Sysomos, Collective Intellect and more recently Crimson Hexagon (now Brandwatch), Synthesio, Infegy and Pulsar.

-And one of the advantages that Ive had is that I could just pick up the phone and make a phone call, maybe send out a tweet and talk to someone.
-I don’t download white papers, I don’t read blogs.
+And one of the advantages that I have had is that I could just pick up the phone and make a phone call, maybe send out a tweet and talk to someone.
+I don’t download white papers; I don’t read blogs.
 I want to get my hands dirty.
+Sadly, this isn’t the typical B2B buying journey but then again, I am not your typical B2B buyer.

 But not everyone has that advantage.
-In fact most B2B buyers have a very difficult time buying software.
-It’s an 12 to 18 month process before technology decisions are made so the
+In fact, most B2B buyers have a very difficult time buying software.
+Why?
+Because it’s a 12 to18 month process before technology decisions are made.

-In fact, a recent study by Gartner found that 77% of B2B buyers rated their purchase experience as extremely complex.
+In fact, a recent study by Gartner found that there are several types of buyers in B2B and that 77% of them rated their purchase experience as extremely complex.

 And there are a few reasons why.

-- There’s an abundance of information on the internet
+- There’s a lot data and information available on the internet.

-- Also, it’s not just one decision maker.
-Typically there’s a group of 5-10 stakeholders and trying to get consensus between all groups isn’t easy.
+- There’s not just one B2B buyer.
+Typically, there’s a group of 5-10 stakeholders and trying to get consensus between all groups isn’t easy.

-- And the buying journey isn’t linear, it’s dynamic and unpredictable
+- The buying journey isn’t linear, it’s dynamic and unpredictable.

 - Problem identification.
 It’s coming to the realization that there’s a problem and we need to do something about it.